Ninitharam/Wine-Quality-Prediction/README.md

-# Decoding the Language of Wine: Innovative Quality Prediction with NLP and Machine Learning
+# Decoding the Language of Wine: Innovative Quality Prediction with NLP and kNN

 ## Project Overview